aAh!Magazine Columnist Kerry Power reflects on the highlights and positives in this month’s news.

 Neil Heritage, who lost both legs whilst serving in Iraq, hasn’t shied away from challenges since recovering from his injuries.
 He has learned to ski, completed triathlons, and has now scaled the Matterhorn, a 4478-meter-high mountain in the Alps.
 Heritage raised 6500 euros for a veteran charity during his climb.
 Rather than sit back and enjoy this incredible triumph, Heritage is instead preparing to kayak the Amazon River.

-Set for the Stars- 12 year old ready for University!
+Set for the Stars: The 12-year-old ready for university

 If you’ve enjoyed this month’s happy news column, keep an eye out for next month’s!
 There is so much out there to find joy in!